aglushkov/serega/README.md

 UserSerializer.to_h(bruce, only: fields_as_string)
 # => raises Serega::AttributeNotExist, "Attribute 'enemy' not exists"

-# With not existing attribute and disabled validation
+# With no existing attribute and disabled validation
 fields = %i[first_name enemy]
 fields_as_string = 'first_name,enemy'
 UserSerializer.new(only: fields, check_initiate_params: false).to_h(bruce)